-- The processing of username and password is connected to your student card.
-If you have not ordered the student card your access to computers is delayed.
+- The processing of username and password is connected to your student ID.
+If you have not ordered the Student Card your access to computers is delayed.

-- The student card also gives access to discounts in the University bookshop and some places down town.
+- The Student Card also gives access to discounts in the University bookshop and several places down town.

 See more information about your Student Card.

-When you have been registered at the University of Southern Denmark and have received your student card, you will also receive a letter with a username and a password to log on to the student self-service.
+When you have been registered at the University of Southern Denmark and have received your student ID, you will also receive a letter with a username and a password to log on to the Student Self-Service.